oracle-devrel/cd3-automation-toolkit/oci_tenancy/SetUpOCI_Via_TF/CoreInfra/Networking/BaseNetwork/readme-update_rules.txt

 update_seclist_to_tf_v2.0.py
 ------------------------------
-This script takes in a csv file mentioning sec rules as the input.
+This script takes in either a csv file or CD3 excel file mentioning sec rules as the input.
 See update_seclist-example.csv under example folder.
-Note- This script as of now would work if specified subnets to be modified are in same compartment.
+Note- This script as of now works for VCNs which exist in the compartment passed as the input.

 Usage:
 ./update_seclist_to_tf_v2.0.py --inputfile <path to vcn-info.properties or CD3 excel file> --outdir <output dir name being used for tf files> --secrulesfile <path to input csv containing rules>